 Not all countries allow for divorcing couples to be awarded reasonable financial provision.
 Sometimes a spouse may either receive no financial provision on divorce or wholly inadequate provision.
 There are still some appalling injustices in some countries.
 The purpose of the Act is to help redress these situations and achieve greater fairness for those international families.

-What are the criteria that you must meet in order to apply?
+What are the criteria you must meet in order to apply?

 First, your divorce must be recognised as legally valid.
 If your divorce was legal in the country in which it was obtained, then the courts here will accept that it is legal for the purposes of our law.
 Secondly, you must not have remarried.
 Thirdly, you must have a sufficient connection with England.